ENNCELADUS/ShanghaiTech-GEHA1177-The-Rise-of-the-Novel/Northanger_Abbey_presentation/presentation_outline2.md

 ### Theme 1: The Impact of Emotional Overindulgence in Arts

-In the film adaptation of "Northanger Abbey," the focus shifts to the discussion of how popular culture influences young minds, particularly through the lens of Gothic novels.
+In the film adaptation of "Northanger Abbey," the focus shifts to the discussion of how Gothic novels influence young minds, particularly through the lens of Gothic novels.
 This theme is highlighted in an early, poignant conversation between Catherine's parents, who express concern about her reading habits:

 - _Mother_: "I wonder if it can be good for her, my dear, to read quite so many novels?"
 - _Father_: "What could be a more innocent or harmless pastime for a young girl than reading?"